 Q. What are some of the most important questions to ask in a restaurant?

 A. Find out if there is a dedicated fryer used only for gluten-free foods.
 Ask to see an allergenlist.
 Ask about sauces: dark sauces may contain worcestershire-type sauce or soy sauce, both of which may or may not be gluten-free.
-Sauces may also be made from soup bases, which are often not gluten-free.
-If you can see through a sauce, it’s more likely to be okay; if it’s opaque, it’s more likely to contain wheat flour.
+Sauces may also be made from soup bases, which are often not gluten-free, or thickened using wheat flour.
 It’s also important to ask about marinades and seasonings.
 Ask whether the grill used for gluten-free foods is clean or shared; a good option is to ask that your food be cooked in a separate pan.
 Also, poached or soft-boiled eggs are a good choice (as they come in their own non-contaminated container!)

 Q. Is wheat grass a wheat product which needs to be avoided?

-A. Yes.
-However, it is the stem of the plant.
-Gluten is found at the flower head or in the seed of the wheat plant.
+A. Wheat grass is a wheat product, but it is the stem of the plant.
 If wheat grass is harvested before the flower head builds, it is just carbohydrate and is gluten-free.
 However, when the plant starts to mature, it’s a problem.
 It is best to avoid wheat grass unless you are certain of its gluten-free status.